mpolney/hotpatch/README.md

 like this:

 ```
-def trampoline(*args, **kwargs)
+def trampoline(*args, **kwargs):
     return replacement(*args, **kwargs)
 ```

-You might suspect that if the defaults for the target are defined on its function object and we replace the code object with the code object from the above function, then we would get the defaults from the original target function.
+You might suspect that since the defaults for the target are defined on its function object and we replace the function object's code object with the code object from the above function, then we would get the defaults from the original target function.
 However, CPython ignores the defaults as the target's argument count comes from the code object, and for the above varargs function it is zero.
-This is a quirk of the CPython implementation, which happens not to check if the function object contains superfluous defaults that cannot be used by the attached code object.
+This is a quirk of the CPython implementation.
+In future versions more work might be necessary, e.g. replacing the `__defaults__` attribute on the function object.

-TODO continue explanation